 WesternU’s commencement assistants will be on site and available to assist you with the following:

 - Wheelchair Assistance: Wheelchairs will be on site for those who may need them, and seating has been reserved for wheelchair access.
-Staff will be available to help you to your seat should you or your guests need assistance
+A staff member will be available to escort you and your guests to seating.

 - Family Hooders Who Require Assistance: Upon arrival, please check-in at the CDHP booth located in the accessible parking lot for assistance to your seat in the designated family hooder section.

 - Deaf/Hard of Hearing: Reserved seating has been set aside for anyone needing a sign language interpreter.
-Captioning and assistive listening devices can also be made available upon request
+Captioning and assistive listening devices can also be made available upon request.
+All videos shown during the ceremony are closed captioned.

-- Blind/Visually Impaired: Seating arrangements can be made for anyone with a visual impairment
+- Blind/Visually Impaired: Seating arrangements can be made for anyone with a visual impairment.
+A staff member will be available to escort you and your guests to seating.
+Large print or a digital program